Countdown to Christmas: Holiday retail trends look dim as many struggle during pandemic

 These sales are a lifeline for local businesses.

-"I think this has been so helpful because so many small businesses rely on holiday markets and all of them have been closed," Romo said.
+"I think this has been so helpful because so many small businesses rely on holiday markets and all of them have been closed," said Monica Little, Romo's partner.
 "We rely on this for a living and if you find something you love it helps all of us."

+Shopping will continue into the new year.
+More than 60% of shoppers plan to shop the week following Christmas.

 Countdown to Christmas: Holiday retail trends look dim as many struggle during pandemic